sbaldrich/notes/README.md

   * Notes on _wait for it..._ _..._ math.

 ## Using the virtual Jupyter server

-`ssh` into the *notebook* box and run `ipython notebook --ip=0.0.0.0`.
+* Init the vagrant box and `ssh` into it.
+* Run `dst setup base` and set up a password.
+* Run the ipython server (`sudo ipython notebook --profile=dst`)
+* *Optional:* install NLTK (`pip install nltk`).
+It will ask for a large download the first time you use it.

 ## Disclaimer

 I do not take any responsibility for consecuences derived from its use.
-I do not claim ownership for any of the problems unless specifically stated here.
+I do not claim ownership over any of the problem statements unless specifically stated otherwise.